jongs/jongs.github.io/_posts/2023-10-12-times-changin.md

 ---
 layout: post
-title:Times they are a changin
+title: Times they are a changin
-description: Two ways to grow old summary:Two ways to grow old.
+description: Two ways to grow old
+summary: Two ways to grow old.
 Which one is yours?
 tags: People
 ---